avoid_implementing_value_types

 NOTE: Dart does not have true value types, so instead we consider a class that implements

-as a proxy for identifying value types.
+==as a proxy for identifying value types.

-, you do not inherit the method body of ==
+When using implements, you do not inherit the method body of ==, making it

-nearly impossible to follow the contract of ==
+nearly impossible to follow the contract of ==.
+Classes that override ==

 typically are usable directly in tests without creating mocks or fakes as

 well.
-For example, for a given class Size
+For example, for a given class Size:

 class Size {